The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: Introduction

-This wall-crossing analysis and the volume formula intertwine in Section \ref{coho} where we describe the cohomology ring $H^*(M(r), \Q).$ In Section \ref{The cohomology ring of reduced spaces} we recall some results due to Guillemin and Sternberg \cite{gs95} on the cohomology ring of reduced spaces.
-Section \ref{wallcrossing and cohomology} is the heart of our description of $H^*(M(r)).$ In fact, if $r^0$ is in an external region of the moment polytope $\Xi,$ then $M(r^0)$ is toric and the Chern classes $c_1, \ldots, c_n$ of the $n$ complex line bundles associated with $\mu_{U(1)^n}^{-1} (r^0) \rightarrow M(r^0)$ generate the cohomology ring $H^*(M(r^0)).$ We prove by wall-crossing arguments that this holds for any regular value $r$ in any chamber of the moment polytope $\Xi.$ In fact any internal chamber can be reached from an external one by a finite number of single wall-crossings.
-First we prove, as an application of our wall-crossing analysis, that crossing a wall $W_{I_p}$ changes the dimensions of the cohomology groups of degree $k$ for $2 \textrm{min}(p,q) -2 \leq k \leq2 \textrm{max}(p,q) -4,$ where $k$ is even (in fact polygon spaces only have even dimensional cohomology).
+This wall-crossing analysis and the volume formula intertwine in Section \ref{coho} where we describe the cohomology ring $H^*(M(r), \C).$ In Section \ref{The cohomology ring of reduced spaces} we recall some results due to Guillemin and Sternberg \cite{gs95} on the cohomology ring of reduced spaces.
+Section \ref{wallcrossing and cohomology} is the heart of our description of $H^*(M(r)).$ In fact, if $r^0$ is in an external chamber of the moment polytope $\Xi,$ then $M(r^0)$ is toric and the Chern classes $c_1, \ldots, c_n$ of the $n$ complex line bundles associated with $\mu_{U(1)^n}^{-1} (r^0) \rightarrow M(r^0)$ generate the cohomology ring $H^*(M(r^0)).$ We prove by wall-crossing arguments that this holds for any regular value $r$ in any chamber of the moment polytope $\Xi.$ In fact any internal chamber can be reached from an external one by a finite number of single wall-crossings.
+First we prove, as an application of our wall-crossing analysis, that crossing a wall $W_{I_p}$ changes the dimensions of the cohomology groups of degree $k$ for $k$ an even integer in the interval $[2 \textrm{min}(p,q) -2 , 2 \textrm{max}(p,q) -4]$.
 Precisely, if $M(r^0)$ and $M(r^1)$ are polygon spaces before and after crossing the wall $W_{I_p},$ then